Gangadhar-Kuratti/My_Python-course/README.md

 - program to understand the nested conditional statements

 ## Completed (Day_30)
 - Practice set 30 ✅

 ## Programs
 - program to print the pyramid star pattern
 - program to print the number pattern

+## Completed (Day_31)
+- Practice set ✅

+## Programs
+- program for list comprehension using for loop
+- program for dictionary comprehension usong for loop